aragonone/voting-connectors/apps/token-wrapper/readme.md

 dao acl create <DAO address> <new Voting app address> CREATE_VOTES_ROLE <Token Wrapper address> <new Voting app address> --env aragon:rinkeby
 ```

-This will let anyone who has wrapped at least one of their existing token to create a new vote (as well as vote in any open votes).
+This will let anyone who has wrapped at least one of their existing token to create a new vote, as well as vote in any open votes.